Transitions Abroad Home.

 • Learn some language basics.
 Knowing a few greetings and phrases in Spanish (and Portuguese in Brazil) is invaluable for meeting people, getting around, and asking for directions and assistance.

-• While most offers—and you will get many—to carry your luggage to a bus terminal or hostel lobby are well intentioned, some are not.
-Politely insist on carrying your own backpack and/or daypack wherever you go.
+• While most offers — and you will get many — to carry your luggage to a bus terminal or hostel lobby are well-intentioned, some are not.
+Politely insist on carrying your backpack and/or daypack wherever you go.

-• Load your own belongings onto a bus (either in the hull or secured on top), train, or taxi, or watch to make sure your things are properly loaded and unloaded.
-Larger bus companies that travel to popular destinations and cities will often provide a claim check for any item you store.
+• Load your own belongings onto a bus (either in the hull or secured on top), train, taxi, or watch to ensure your things are correctly loaded and unloaded.
+Larger bus companies that travel to popular destinations and cities often provide a claim check for any item you store.

 • Watch your belongings at crosswalks, which is a popular site for pickpockets.
 Be mindful of those standing in front and behind you.
-The same rule applies on public transportation.
+The same rule applies to public transportation.

 • Daypacks and purses sometimes get stolen from Internet cafes, restaurants and other tourist hangouts.
-Don’t place packs/purses on the back of a chair or even loose under the table.
+Don't place packs or bags on the back of a chair or even loose under the table.
 Avoid losing a pack by keeping a foot through an arm strap.
 Keeping a foot or hand on your pack will help ensure it remains with you.

 • The best way to thwart unwanted advances from men is to avoid eye contact or saying hello as you pass on the street.
 Walk purposefully.
 This can feel rude at first, but it’s effective.
 If someone persists in making an unwanted advance, be firm.
 Be loud.
 It works.

 • Use “radio taxis” to get around cities after dark.
-Radio taxis belong to private companies, are well marked and easily dispatched at any time of the night.
-Lots of individuals in South American cities operate their own taxi services using personal vehicles.
-I used these (often cheaper) services during the day, but was advised to go with radio taxis at night.
-Most anyone can charge for a car ride, but you don’t know whose car you are entering; robberies have occurred in some individual taxis, especially at night.
+Radio taxis belong to private companies, are well-marked, and are quickly dispatched at any time of the night.
+Many individuals in South American cities operate their own taxi services using personal vehicles.
+I used these (often cheaper) services during the day but was advised to use radio taxis at night.
+Most anyone can charge for a car ride, but you don't know whose car you are entering; robberies have occurred in some individual taxis, especially at night.

 • When possible, connect with groups of fellow travelers for explorations.
-Most of the time, I found them more than willing to let me tag along and I made some great friends that way.
+Most of the time, I found them willing to let me tag along, and I made some great friends there.

 • If it’s not possible to connect with a group, discreetly lag behind travelers heading to the same destination you want to visit.
-While discussing a solo hike to a secluded Brazilian beach, locals warned me that the forested trail I planned to take was not safe for a woman alone.
+While discussing a solo hike to a secluded Brazilian beach, locals warned me that the forested trail I planned to take was unsafe for a woman alone.
 I waited near the trailhead until a couple began the same hike.
-Sensing they were on a romantic getaway, I followed just within sight of them.
-This respectable distance allowed them not to feel bothered, while providing me some security.
+Sensing they were on a romantic getaway, I followed just within sight.
+This respectable distance allowed them to feel safe while providing me some security.

-• When exploring a new city, tourist spot or hiking area, let someone you trust know where you’re going and approximately when he/she can expect you back.
-You might tell your plans to a fellow traveler, or a trustworthy café, hostel proprietor, or tourist office official.
+• When exploring a new city, tourist spot, or hiking area, let someone you trust know where you're going and when they can expect you back.
+You might tell your plans to a fellow traveler or a trustworthy café, hostel proprietor, or tourist office official.

 • If you are heading out on an excursion alone with a male guide, get some references first.
-Though most guides you meet in South America are courteous professionals, there are occasional reports of inappropriate behavior and unwanted advances from male guides toward their female clients. (and this issue is certainly not unique to South America!)
-It’s worthwhile to spend a little more money on a reputable tour agency or guide service.
-Whenever I headed out on an excursion alone with male guides, I made sure to get a minimum of two recommendations from females I trusted.
+Though most guides you meet in South America are courteous professionals, there are occasional reports of inappropriate behavior and unwanted advances from male guides toward their female clients.
+(This issue is definitely common in South America!)
+Spending a little more money on a reputable tour agency or guide service is worthwhile.
+Whenever I headed out on an excursion alone with male guides, I got at least two recommendations from females I trusted.
 Trusted sources of information include proprietors of reputable youth hostels and restaurants, travel agencies, fellow travelers, and tourist offices.

 • Once you have your recommendations, go for it!
-One of the best hikes I’ve ever taken was a trek into a cloud forest in northern Bolivia, where not many tourists venture.
-I spent eight hours alone with two male guides and shared wonderful conversation and laughs while exploring waterfalls, tropical wildlife and incredible vistas.
+One of the best hikes I've ever taken was a trek into a cloud forest in northern Bolivia, where only a few tourists venture.
+I spent eight hours alone with two male guides.
+I shared terrific conversations and laughs while exploring waterfalls, tropical wildlife, and incredible vistas.

-• Leave the thong at home—or at least hide it!
-I watched indigenous women on a bus in rural Bolivia aghast at the site of a female backpacker’s fire engine red thong, spilling out of her low-slung jeans.
-Though that trend might fly in Rio de Janeiro, in rural South America this type of dress is considered offensive.
+• Leave the thong at home — or at least hide it!
+I watched indigenous women on a bus in rural Bolivia aghast at the sight of a female backpacker's fire engine red thong spilling out of her low-slung jeans.
+Though that trend might fly in Rio de Janeiro, in rural South America, this type of dress is considered offensive.
 Dressing respectfully and following the general mores of where you are traveling go a long way to ensuring a hassle-free trip.

 • Go with your instincts.
 If a guide, trail, or other location doesn’t feel right, don’t pursue it.

-During my travels, I was surprised at how seldom I was actually alone.
+During my travels, I was surprised at how seldom I was alone.
 So many people I met, whether they were from Bolivia, Argentina, Brazil, or another South American country, were immediately concerned when I told them I was traveling solo.
-“It’s too dangerous out here for a woman on her own!” was a common refrain.
+"It's too dangerous out here for a woman on her own!" was a common refrain.
 I felt completely the opposite.
 I often received unsolicited help, ranging from directions to offers of meals, homestays, and even the occasional matchmaking attempt.
-In the course of my experience, I found South Americans to be some of the friendliest, warmest, and inviting hosts in the world.
+During my experience, I found South Americans among the world's friendliest, warmest, and most inviting hosts.

 Related Topics